sadovnichek/WeatherBot/README.md

 - **Deployed on:** [Render](https://render.com/)

 This project is implemented using Domain Driven Design (DDD).
 Application is devided by several layers, all the dependencies are directed in one direction.
 That makes possible to reuse code.
-An abstraction system makes possible to change a outer api for retreiving a forecast, just changing a configuration.
+An abstraction system makes possible to change an outer api for retreiving a forecast, just changing a configuration.

 ## Launch
 - Clone repository.
-- Notice that you can launch only the ConsoleUI assembly: ```cd ConsoleUI```
+- Notice that you can launch only the ConsoleUI assembly locally: ```cd ConsoleUI```
 - ```dotnet build```
 - ```dotnet run```